-PERFORMANCE STATISTICS JOB/OUTLOOK
+PERFORMANCE STATISTICS

-Paul Mitchell The School - Pasadena is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S.Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of graduation, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates for each main campus and all additional campuses as a whole.
-In this case, Paul Mitchell The School - Pasadena is the only campus; the outcome rates provided are for Paul Mitchell The School - Pasadena.
-NACCAS requires schools to list the outcome rates also by a related program.
-The U.S. Department of Education requires outcome rates be provided based upon this individual location which is listed below.
+Paul Mitchell The School - Pasadena is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+NACCAS requires schools to list the outcome rates for the main campus, all additional campuses as a whole, and by related programs.
 Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-Paul Mitchell The School - Pasadena performance statistics for the calendar year 2022:

-Graduation Placement Licensure
+Paul Mitchell The School - Pasadena performance statistics for the calendar year 2023: Graduation Placement Licensure

-51.35% 40.45% 97.80%